 Figure 14.
-RMS values for the products 'uqrg' and 'othg' computed at 9 IGS receiver stations during September 2017.
-The values in the parentheses in the legend are the average RMS values over all 9 receiver stations for the entire test period between September 1 and September 30, 2017.

-5 Conclusions and Outlook

-This paper presents an approach to model VTEC from NRT GNSS observations only by generating a MSR based on B-splines; the unknown model parameters are estimated by means of an KF.
+RMS values for the products 'uqrg' and 'othg' computed at 8 IGS receiver stations during September 2017.
+The values in the parentheses in the legend are the average RMS values over all 8 receiver stations for the entire test period between September 1 and September 30, 2017. than 3 hours, it also outperforms 'uqrg' which is a rapid product with a latency of around 1 day; cf. Table 2.
+However, for a final assessment further validation studies have to be performed between the different products.
+5 Conclusions and Outlook 5 This paper presents an approach to model VTEC from NRT GNSS observations only by generating a MSR based on B-splines; the unknown model parameters are estimated by means of an KF.
 Based on this approach, a number of products have been created which differ both in their spectral content and in their temporal resolution.
-From our investigations we state that the

-- 5 MSR provides B-spline models comparable to the standard GIMs of the IAACs, mostly based on SH expansions up to degree $n{max} = 15$ .
+From our investigations we state that the MSR provides B-spline models comparable to the standard GIMs of the IAACs, mostly based on SH expansions up to degree $n{max} = 15$.
 As the core of the numerical study we compare our results with the most prominent VTEC maps of the IAACs to rate the quality.
 Since the dSTEC analysis is the most frequently used validation method, we abandon here a comparison with satellite altimetry products.
-As the outcome of the validation studies, it can be stated that the high resolution product 'othg' outperforms all products used within the selected time span of investigation. - 10 Besides the facts, that our models can handle data gaps because of the utilization of localizing basis functions, the application of a KF to include a dynamic prediction procedure and the use of the MSR to create products of different spectral content at the same time, it shall be mentioned that DGFI-TUM's products ... - ... are based on NRT GNSS observations only, i.e. are using input data with a latency of less then 3 hours (in opposite 'codg' relies on post-processed data with a latency of larger than 3 weeks and 'uqrg' on rapid data with a latency of at least 1 day); cf. Table 2 - 15 - ... rely on specially developed software modules, cf. Fig. 15, e.g. the pre-processing module using ultra-rapid orbits
+As the outcome of the validation studies, it can be stated that the high resolution product 'othg' outperforms all products used within the selected time span of investigation.
+10 Besides the facts, that our models can handle data gaps because of the utilization of localizing basis functions, the application of a KF to include a dynamic prediction procedure and the use of the MSR to create products of different spectral content at the same time, it shall be mentioned that DGFI-TUM's products ...

-... can be disseminated to users with a delay of two to three hours.
+- ... are based on NRT GNSS observations only, i.e. are using input data with a latency of less then 3 hours (in opposite 'codg' relies on post-processed data with a latency of larger than 3 week and 'uqrg' on rapid data with a latency of at least 1 day); cf. Table 2 - ... rely on specially developed software modules, cf. Fig. 15, e.g. the pre-processing module using ultra-rapid orbits - 5 ... can be disseminated to users with a delay of two to three hours.